nilsvu/Evergreen/README.md

 > Most *natural* Swift logging

 Evergreen is a logging framework written in Swift.
 It is designed to work just as you would expect, yet so versatile you can make it work however you wish.

-And isn't that every developer's dream?
+Integrate Evergreen logging into your Swift project to replace those plain `println()` statements with calls to Evergreen's versatile logging functions that make it easy to **adjust the verbosity** of the output, log to **multiple destinations** (e.g. a file) with **custom formatting** and even **measure time**.

 ```swift
 import Evergreen